Semtech (NASDAQ:SMTC) Updates Q2 2022 Earnings Guidance

-Semtech (NASDAQ:SMTC) issued an update on its second quarter 2022 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $0.570-0.650 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.570.
+Semtech (NASDAQ:SMTC) updated its second quarter 2022 earnings guidance on Tuesday.
+The company provided EPS guidance of $0.570-0.650 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.570.
 The company issued revenue guidance of $177 million-187 million, compared to the consensus revenue estimate of $169.58 million.

-Semtech (NASDAQ:SMTC) last posted its earnings results on Tuesday, June 1st.
-The semiconductor company reported $0.53 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.52 by $0.01.
-The company had revenue of $170.40 million during the quarter, compared to analyst estimates of $167.85 million.
-Semtech had a return on equity of 11.72% and a net margin of 11.66%.
-The business’s revenue was up 28.4% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.35 earnings per share.
-Equities research analysts forecast that Semtech will post 1.72 EPS for the current year.
+Several brokerages have recently commented on SMTC.
+Piper Sandler upped their price objective on shares of Semtech from $80.00 to $84.00 and gave the company an overweight rating in a research note on Thursday, March 18th.
+Susquehanna upped their price objective on shares of Semtech from $72.00 to $78.00 and gave the company a neutral rating in a research note on Thursday, March 18th.
+Royal Bank of Canada increased their price target on shares of Semtech from $72.00 to $82.00 and gave the stock an outperform rating in a research note on Thursday, March 18th.
+Susquehanna Bancshares increased their price target on shares of Semtech from $72.00 to $78.00 and gave the stock a neutral rating in a research note on Thursday, March 18th.
+Finally, Roth Capital raised shares of Semtech from a neutral rating to a buy rating and increased their price target for the stock from $66.00 to $83.00 in a research note on Thursday, June 3rd.
+Four research analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
+The stock currently has an average rating of Buy and a consensus price target of $82.64.

-In related news, SVP Christopher H. Chang sold 4,830 shares of the stock in a transaction that occurred on Tuesday, April 6th.
+In related news, EVP John Michael Wilson sold 5,000 shares of the stock in a transaction that occurred on Thursday, April 15th.
+The shares were sold at an average price of $70.13, for a total transaction of $350,650.00.
+Following the transaction, the executive vice president now owns 17,372 shares in the company, valued at $1,218,298.36.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, SVP Christopher H. Chang sold 4,830 shares of the stock in a transaction that occurred on Tuesday, April 6th.
 The shares were sold at an average price of $71.96, for a total transaction of $347,566.80.
-Following the sale, the senior vice president now owns 7,933 shares in the company, valued at approximately $570,858.68.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, SVP Christopher H. Chang sold 7,670 shares of the stock in a transaction that occurred on Monday, March 22nd.
-The stock was sold at an average price of $73.73, for a total transaction of $565,509.10.
-Following the sale, the senior vice president now owns 20,433 shares in the company, valued at approximately $1,506,525.09.
+Following the transaction, the senior vice president now owns 7,933 shares in the company, valued at approximately $570,858.68.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 17,500 shares of company stock worth $1,263,726.
-1.30% of the stock is owned by company insiders.
+1.30% of the stock is owned by corporate insiders.

 About Semtech